 Would you like to read the next post?
-Establishing Immigrant Communities on the West Side
+Economic Immigrant Communities’ Impact on Salt Lake City.

-Related Activity: Read Phillip Notarianni’s Utah Historical Quarterly article “Italian Fraternal Organizations in Utah, 1897-1934 for an in-depth journey into one of the west side’s most prominent immigrant related fraternal organization.
+Related Activity: Read Phillip Notarianni’s Utah Historical Quarterly article “Italian Fraternal Organizations in Utah, 1897-1934 for an in-depth journey into one of the west side’s most prominent immigrant related fraternal organizations.

 Contributors: A special thanks to Phil Notarianni and John Sillito for their contributions to this post.
 This post was researched and written by Brad Westwood and Dr. Cassandra Clark, with a whole lot of help from friends.
 Thanks to our sound engineer and recording engineer Jason T. Powers, and to his supervisor Lisa Nelson, both at the Utah State Library’s Reading for the Blind Program for creating the audio for this post.